The Ultimate Guide to Nutrition for Beauty and Vitality

 Impact on Skin

 Rich in vitamins C and E, fruits and vegetables protect skin from free radical damage and UV exposure.
-Vitamin C is crucial for collagen synthesis, while beta-carotene (found in orange and red produce) gives skin a healthy glow.
+Vitamin C is crucial for collagen synthesis, while beta-carotene gives skin a healthy glow.
+For the most powerful antioxidant in the plant kingdom, read our Astaxanthin — The King of Carotenoids article.

 Impact on Hair